Butternut Squash Soup

 optional toppings: walnuts, sour cream, chives, thyme, chopped apple, applesauce

 - In a Dutch oven or large pot, heat the olive oil over medium heat.
 Add the onions and cook, stirring frequently, for about 5 minutes.

 - Add salt & pepper, thyme, and cayenne.
 Stir in the squash and apples, then add enough broth to cover it all by about 1/2″.

 - Bring to a boil, then simmer, uncovered, for 30 minutes.

 - Turn off the heat and puree with a handheld immersion blender or in the blender (Do it in 2-3 batches.
 Just pop off the middle of the blender lid and cover with a towel when blending hot liquids.)

 - Serve with optional toppings.

 There are many times when I’m dealing with hot sauces or soups and wish I had an immersion blender.
 I still have Sweet & Sour Sauce on my kitchen ceiling to prove that hot liquids + a blender is not my forte.
 Sometimes, with recipes like Chicken Tortilla Soup or Bean Soup, just pureeing a cup or two is a nice way to thicken it without using a thickener.
-This recipe just might push me over the edge, and I have my eye on the Conair Cuisinart Smart Stick Hand Blender (Amazon).
+This recipe just might push me over the edge, and I have my eye on the AmazonBasics Immersion Hand Blender (Amazon).
 It’s affordable and gets awesome reviews!

 This post may contain affiliate links.
 See the disclosure policy for more information.